 The Papuan Voices Community has announced the dates for the second independent Film Festival – Festival Films Papua (FFP-II) to be held this year in Jayapura the provincial capital of Papua, Indonesia.
-The chairman of the committee of FFP II Harun Rumbarar told online news site Tabloidjubi.com that the FFP-II will be held on 7 – 9 August 2018 and the theme will be “indigenous Papuans struggling facing modernization”.
+The chairman of the committee of FFP II Harun Rumbarar told online news site Tabloidjubi.com that the FFP-II will be held on 7 – 9 August 2018 and the theme will be “indigenous Papuans struggling in the face of modernization”.

 Papuan Voices is a video advocacy initiative working with Papuan activists since 2011 to more effectively tell their stories to the world.
 From 2011-2012, EngageMedia and Justice, Peace and Integrity of Creation collaborated with local organisations in Jayapura and Merauke to teach Papuan activists video production and distribution skills.
 In 2013 and 2014, EngageMedia partnered with Belantara Papua and Yayasan Teratai Hati Papua to host a series of video workshops in Wamena and Sorong.